MicrochipTech/PIC32MZW1_AnyCloud/README.md

 Perform the following steps:

-1. Connect the PIC32MZ-W1 Curiosity/ WFI32E IOT board to your PC
+1. Connect the PIC32MZ-W1 Curiosity/ WFI32E IOT board to your PC/ Host MCU.

 2. Open the Terminal application \(Ex.:Tera term\) on the computer.